 Fractures or broken bones are characterized in numerous ways.
-Though broken bone is the more colloquial term, less used in the medical community, it essentially means the same thing as fracture.
+Although "broken bone" is the more colloquial term, and less frequently used in the medical community, it essentially means the same thing as fracture.
 When a person has a fracture, damage to the bone has occurred, and this could include the bone breaking into two or more pieces or cracking so that a visible “break” can be seen with x-rays.
 Sometimes these breaks are classed as a closed fracture or open fracture.

 In contrast to this is the closed fracture.
 This is when bone injury breakage occurs but the break does not result in the skin breaking.
 This can still be medically urgent depending on area of fracture.
 A fractured head or pelvis is extremely serious even when skin remains intact.